SystemsApproach/private5g/intro.rst

 out of the datacenter and towards the edge of the network, closer to end users.

+This trend is sometimes called *Industry 4.0*.
+The idea is to first collect operational data on assets and infrastructure, from sensors, video feeds and telemetry from machinery.
+It then applies ML to this data to gain insights, identify patterns and predict outcomes (e.g., when a device is likely to fail).
+The final step is to automate industrial processes so as to minimize human intervention and enable remote operations (e.g., power optimization, idling quiescent machinery).
+The overall goal is to create an IT foundation for continually improving industrial operations through software.

-Where this edge is *physically* located depends on who you ask.
+But precisely where this edge is *physically* located depends on who you ask.
 If you ask a network operator that already owns and operates thousands of Central Offices, then their Central Offices are an obvious answer.
 Others might claim the edge is located at the 14,000 Starbucks across the US, and still others might point to the tens-of-thousands of cell towers spread across the globe.
 Our approach is to be location agnostic, but to make the discussion concrete, we use enterprises as our exemplar deployment.

 .. sidebar:: CORD: Central Office Re-architected as a Datacenter